Indigenous movements in the Americas: Indigenous movements in Latin America by country

-Latin America is primarily known for their growing indigenous rights movement.
+Latin America has a growing indigenous rights movement.
 Groups within countries have done work to publicize indigenous rights in their respective countries.

 Trans-national movements

 Transnational movements have helped publicize the indigenous rights movement in Latin America.
 Trans-national movements regarding indigenous rights could be seen as the whole being greater than the sum of its parts.
 Many political related movements regarding the rights of indigenous peoples have taken hold particularly in the 1990s due to "time and allies."
 Political collaboration has been integral for the progress of indigenous peoples.
 Multilateral agencies and NGO's have been helping to increase leverage for indigenous peoples rights.
 The first Peruvian president of indigenous origin, Alejandro Toledo, was elected in 2001.
 This marked the first time that someone of Indian descent was the ruler since the 1930s.
 Transnational organizations have been credited for contributing to Cué's victory in Mexico.
 The Front of Binational Organizations (FIOB), one of the most active indigenous organizations, is credited for this feat.
 Trans-national movements like the FIOB "represents a broad network of relationships, organizational structures, and cultural traditions."
 Solidarity is one of the main attributes for the success of trans-national movements.

 Global trans-national movements also influence regional movements.
 For example, since the UN Declaration on the Rights of Indigenous People was passed, there has been progress made for the indigenous rights movement.
 Trans-national movements aim to enforce these policies through their work with domestic movements throughout the Americas.